‘Outlander’ Season 3 Spoilers: What We Know So Far

 “It’s a new beginning, but it’s so fraught with so many other things.
 Obviously, this is Jamie’s child, but Claire’s in a new time and believes that Jamie is dead.
 So she’s really trying to look forward and give her daughter a new life, a stable family… Frank is coming to terms with his wife… They’re tentatively trying to see if they can patch things up and allow themselves to embrace a future together.
 They really do try, but it’s not quite that easy.”

 We also know there will be new characters when Outlander returns to the small screen.
 Entertainment Weekly reported that Cesar Domboy has been cast as the adult version of the loveable Fergus.
-And Deadline has reported that John Bell has been cast as Jamie’s nephew Ian Murray, and Wil Johnson as a 20th century friend and medical colleague of Claire.
+And Deadline has reported that John Bell has been cast as Jamie’s nephew Ian Murray, and Wil Johnson as a 20th-century friend and medical colleague of Claire.

 One thing’s for sure, whatever happens in Season 3 of Outlander, it will be intriguing and surprising and will keep fans glued to their televisions once more.